morimekta/providence/src/site/markdown/index.md

 #### Simple Messages.

 A simple message is one that does not contain nested structures, e.g. no containers, and no internal messages.
-Simple messages is easier to use as map keys, and some serialization formats may require that map key messages to be simple.
+Simple messages are easier to use as map keys, and some serialization formats may require that map key messages to be simple.
 Note that the simple definition is on the type, not the message.